How to Get Child Custody Without Going to Court in 2023

 These consequences may include the inability to receive spousal support or division of assets, as well as potential tax implications.
 It is important to consider all of these factors before deciding to pursue a status-only divorce.

-To obtain a status-only divorce, the parties must submit a petition for divorce to the court and provide proof that the marriage is irrevocably broken.
+To obtain a status-only divorce, the parties must submit a petition for divorce to the court and provide proof that the marriage is irretrievably broken.
 The court will then issue a divorce decree, which will terminate the marital status of the parties.
 In some cases, a qualified domestic relations order may be necessary to address the division of certain assets.

-It is crucial to consult a lawyer to determine if status-only divorce is an option in your state and navigate the complexities of the process.
+It is crucial to consult a divorce lawyer to determine if status-only divorce is an option in your state and navigate the complexities of the process.

 Opting for a status-only divorce can result in unanticipated legal and financial ramifications.
 For example, the court will not distribute assets or liabilities, and the parties will remain accountable for any debts incurred during the marriage.